Sea spider: Distribution and ecology

 Sea spiders live in many different oceanic regions of the world, from Australia, New Zealand, and the Pacific coast of the United States, to the Mediterranean Sea and the Caribbean Sea, to the north and south poles.
 They are most common in shallow waters, but can be found as deep as 7000 m, and live in both marine and estuarine habitats.
 Pycnogonids are well camouflaged beneath the rocks and among the algae that are found along shorelines.

-Sea spiders are benthic in general, using their stilt-like legs to walk along the bottom, but they are also capable of swimming by using an umbrella pulsing motion, and some Paleozoic species with flatten legs might even have a nektonic lifestyle.
-Sea spiders are mostly carnivorous predators or scavengers that feed on soft-bodied invertebrates such as cnidarians, sponges, polychaetes, and bryozoans, by inserting their proboscis into targeted prey item.
+Sea spiders are benthic in general, using their stilt-like legs to walk along the bottom, but they are also capable of swimming by using an umbrella pulsing motion, and some Paleozoic species with flatter legs might have even had a nektonic lifestyle.
+Sea spiders are mostly carnivorous predators or scavengers that feed on soft-bodied invertebrates such as cnidarians, sponges, polychaetes, and bryozoans, by inserting their proboscis into targeted prey.
 Although they are known to feed on sea anemones, most sea anemones survive this ordeal, making the sea spider a parasite rather than a predator of sea anemones.
-A few species such as Nymphonella tapetis are specialised endoparasites of bivalve mollusks.
+A few species such as Nymphonella tapetis are specialized endoparasites of bivalve mollusks.
 Some species in the genus Sericosura are known to farm and consume methylotrophic bacteria on their exoskeletons.

 Not much is known about the primary predators of sea spiders, if any.
-At least some species have obvious defensive methods such as amputating and regenerating body parts, or being unpleasant meals via high levels of ecdysteroids (ecdysis hormone).
+At least some species have obvious defensive methods such as amputating and regenerating their legs, or being distasteful via high levels of ecdysteroids (ecdysis hormone).
+In Pycnogonum litorale, the juveniles can regrow their posterior body section after being cut off, an ability which was thought to be absent in ecdysozoans.
 On the other hand, some parasites of sea spiders are known, including gastropod mollusks or hitch‐rided by sessile animals such as goose barnacles, which may negatively affect their locomotion and respiratory efficiency.